delan/www.azabani.com/drafts/spelling-grammar-2.md

 <div class="_commit"><a href="https://crrev.com/c/3162169"><code>CL:3162169</code></a><img width="40" height="40" src="/images/badapple-commit-dot.svg"></div>

-So we started by adding the new values to *style* and its parser.
+We started by adding the new values to *style* and its parser.
 While highlight painting still needs a lot more work before we can do so, the idea is that eventually the pseudos and decorations will meet in the default stylesheet.

 <figure><div class="scroll" markdown="1">